5 Days In Molokai

 View of Pali Cliffs from Kalaupapa - Molokai Hawaii

-You’ll have time for lunch at the shaded picnic area by the viewpoint so don’t forget to pack something.
-Apparently, there is also an impressive water-filled crater not too far away but it wasn’t accessible as part of the tour.
+You’ll have time for lunch at the shaded picnic area by the viewpoint, so don’t forget to pack something.
+There is also an impressive water-filled crater not too far away, but it wasn’t accessible during my tour.

 Kalaupapa Overlook

-Back “topside”, drive to the end of the road and visit the Kalaupapa Overlook.
-The bird’s eye view from this spot is breathtaking and offers the chance the fully appreciate the journey you just completed.
-If you won’t be visiting the peninsula, this is obviously an even greater must.
+Back “topside,” drive to the end of the road and visit the Kalaupapa Overlook.
+The bird’s eye view from this spot is breathtaking and offers the chance to fully appreciate the journey you completed.
+This is an even greater must if you won’t visit the peninsula.

 Kalaupapa Overlook - Molokai - Hawaii

-About a 10-minute walk from the parking, you can hike through the ironwood forest to the phallic rock, a huge slab in the shape of a… penis.
-There’s obviously a Hawaiian legend behind this weird-looking boulder but, in any case, these days women have been known to offer the rock a flower necklace and following an overnight stay (spooky), got pregnant!
+Hike through the ironwood forest from the parking area for about 10 minutes to reach the phallic rock.
+This is a huge slab in the shape of a penis.
+There’s naturally an interesting Hawaiian legend behind this weird-looking boulder, but, in any case, these days, women have been known to offer the rock a flower necklace and, following an overnight stay (spooky), they find out they’re pregnant!

 phallic rock - Molokai - Hawaii